High-Risk Payment Processing Solutions

 How WebPayMe Helps

-WebPayMe connects high-risk merchants with specialized payment processors that have demonstrated experience and appetite for specific high-risk verticals.
+WebPayMe connects high-risk merchants with specialized payment processors that have demonstrated experience and appetite for specific high-risk verticals, including cryptocurrency settlement and ACH eCheck processing options.
 Our intake and review process evaluates your business model, industry vertical, processing history, and compliance posture to match you with processors that are the right fit—reducing the time spent on applications that would be declined.

 Our network includes processors that specialize in adult, iGaming, CBD, forex, nutraceuticals, subscription billing, and other high-risk verticals.
 WebPayMe does not process payments directly—we streamline the discovery and vetting process so that legitimate high-risk merchants can find stable, reliable processing partners that understand their industry and are equipped to support their growth.